 Direct Entry Indicators

 The simplest indicator in DevResults, direct entry indicators are structured for you to report already aggregated data.
-For example, let's say my indicator is 1.a: # of clients who attended DevResults administrator training.
+For example, let's say my indicator is DV-1.2a: # of new users trained.
 With a direct entry indicator, what I enter into the system is the total number of clients for a given reporting period for the assigned geographies:

 If I have disaggregations assigned to this indicator, I enter the aggregated total for each disaggregation value: